NakhlehLab/MaCroDNA/Resampling_stability_analyses/BE_data_analyses/README.md

 2. Set `rna_src_dir` to the path to the directory containing the filtered gene expression data (from the section [Filtering on the scRNA-seq gene expression tables](https://github.com/NakhlehLab/MaCroDNA/blob/main/BE_data_analysis/README.md#filtering-on-the-scrna-seq-gene-expression-tables)).
 3. Set `tgt_dir` to the desired path for storing the results.
 Here, this is set to `./macrodna_res_log_rna_stability/`.

-The codes stores the outputs in the `tgt_dir` which will be used for measuring the accuracy in the following
+The codes stores the outputs in the `tgt_dir` which will be used for measuring the accuracy in the following.
+The sample outputs of this code on all BE biopsies can be found in the directory [macrodna_res_log_cross_cells](https://github.com/NakhlehLab/MaCroDNA/tree/main/Resampling_stability_analyses/BE_data_analyses/sample_outputs/macrodna_res_log_cross_cells).

 ### Accuracy measurement and bar plots of the results
 The script named `plot_dists_patient_label_retrieval.py` calculates and prints out the accuracy of all BE biopsies in this experiment and draws the bar plots representing the distributions of the cell assignments across all biopsies.
 To run this code: